robcarver17/pysystemtrade/docs/futures.md

 Note: There is no data storage for contract dates, they are stored only as part of [futures contracts](#futuresContracts).

-A contract date allows us to identify a specific [futures contract](#futures_contract) for a given [instrument](#futuresInstrument).
+A contract date allows us to identify a specific [futures contract](#futuresContracts) for a given [instrument](#futuresInstrument).
 Futures contracts can eithier be for a specific month (eg '201709') or for a specific day (eg '20170903').
-The latter is required to support weekly VIX contracts.
+The latter is required to support weekly VIX contracts (although in practice I haven't actually written the code to support them fully yet).
 A monthly date will be represented with trailing zeros, eg '20170900'.

 We can also store expiry dates in contract dates.
 This can be done eithier by passing the exact date (which we'd do if we were getting the contract specs from our broker) or an approximate expiry offset, where 0 (the default) means the expiry is on day 1 of the relevant contract month.